Valrog/Fault-Line-Algorithm/README.md

 <h2>Additional Notes</h2>

-This project was first meant to be a plug-in for _Autodesk Maya_, but was shortly converted to a general heightmap generation tool.
+This project was first meant to be a plug-in for _Autodesk Maya_, but was shortly converted to a heightmap generation tool, since it makes more sense to generate heightmaps than manipulate an actual mesh.